qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 :menuselection:`Layer --> Properties` dialog allows you to define for each attribute if it will be published or not.
 By default, all the attributes are published by your WMS and WFS.
-If you want a specific attribute not to be published, uncheck the corresponding checkbox in the :guilabel:`WMS` or :guilabel:`WFS` column.
+If you don't want a specific attribute to be published, uncheck the corresponding checkbox in the :guilabel:`WMS` or :guilabel:`WFS` column.

 You can overlay watermarks over the maps produced by your WMS by adding text annotations or SVG annotations to the project file.
-See section Annotation Tools in :ref:`general_tools` for instructions on creating annotations.
+See the Annotation Tools section in :ref:`general_tools` for instructions on creating annotations.
 For annotations to be displayed as watermarks on the WMS output, the :guilabel:`Fixed map position` check box in the :guilabel:`Annotation text` dialog must be unchecked.